AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Model

 where $N$ is the number of symbols being de-anonymized.
 Finally, note that due to the quadratic compute and memory performance the parallel-decoder model has a reduced memory footprint compared to the uni decoder ($\mathcal{O}(nk^2)$ vs $\mathcal{O}(n^2k^2)$ where $n$ is the number of anonymized variables and $k$ is the size of the longest sequence of subtokens), since the predicted sequences are shorter and there is no attention among them.
 These advantages come at the cost that each anonymized variable is predicted independently from the others.
+See implementation details and computing infrastructure used in \autoref{sec:implementation}.